 Wide and bright apartment in the heart of Naples city center, a few steps from Santa Maria la Nova Church, with a terrace with a view of the city.

 The apartment, located on the first floor of an historic building without an elevator, consists of two bedrooms, one with a queen-size bed and the other one with two single beds and a desk.
 The living area comes with an independent kitchen fitted with amenities including a dishwasher, a microwave and a dining table, and a living room with a single sofa bed, a TV and an additional dining table.
 Here a French-window gives access to the furnished terrace where guests will enjoy delicious meals in the open air.
+A bathrooms with a bathtub completes the layout.

 Free wifi, washing machine, air conditioning and independent heating will be at guests’ disposal.